The Lelant millennium tapestry

 These are the people who sewed the tapestry

-Luke Adams, Patricia Adams, Gerry Aird, Ruth Aspinall, Jane Badcock, Pat Banks, Sheila Bates, Janet Biggs, Frances Blight, Beryl Bowdidge, Marguerite Butcher, Sheila Cane, Doreen Dixon-Smith, Kathleen Ennor, Bethan Evans, Madeline Evans, Owen Evans, Margaret Ferguson, Elizabeth Fieldhouse, Molly Freegard, Maggie Freegard, Tom Freegard, Adam Gower, Amy Gower, Ashley Gower, Laura Gower, Liam Gower, Margaret Gower, Tom Gower, Kathleen Gregory, Jamie Guthrie, Stacie Guthrie, Carolyn Hartley, Sheila Hawkins, Jettie Hill, Gill Hughes, Annabelle Jeggo, Win Jenkins, Margaret Jennings, Sara MacDonald, Coral Matthews, Alec McGaw, Betty McGaw, Beatrice Murphy, Eileen Murphy, Sheila Murphy, Emily Murphy, Joyce Newby, Doreen Newman, Enid Norris, Mary Page, Audrey Parker, Elaine Pearce, Janice Perkin, Eithwen (Sally) Phillips, Beryl Pool, Jean Potter, Wendy Rayment, Margaret Reed, Gladys Reeves, Jane Ritchie, Sonja Rogers, Miriam Sambrook, Brenda Scantlebury, Jean Stead, Heather Stephens, Win Triniman, Yvonne Walker, Meriel Ward, Norma Williams, Jan Williamson, Mary Wills.
+Luke Adams, Patricia Adams, Gerry Aird, Ruth Aspinall, Jane Badcock, Pat Banks, Sheila Bates, Janet Biggs, Frances Blight, Beryl Bowdidge, Marguerite Butcher, Sheila Cane, Doreen Dixon-Smith, Kathleen Ennor, Bethan Evans, Madeline Evans, Owen Evans, Margaret Ferguson, Elizabeth Fieldhouse, Molly Freegard, Maggie Freegard, Tom Freegard, Adam Gower, Amy Gower, Ashley Gower, Laura Gower, Liam Gower, Margaret Gower, Tom Gower, Kathleen Gregory, Jamie Guthrie, Stacie Guthrie, Carolyn Hartley, Sheila Hawkins, Jettie Hill, Gill Hughes, Annabelle Jeggo, Win Jenkins, Margaret Jennings, Pat Keeling, Sara MacDonald, Coral Matthews, Alec McGaw, Betty McGaw, Beatrice Murphy, Eileen Murphy, Sheila Murphy, Emily Murphy, Joyce Newby, Doreen Newman, Enid Norris, Mary Page, Audrey Parker, Elaine Pearce, Janice Perkin, Eithwen (Sally) Phillips, Beryl Pool, Jean Potter, Wendy Rayment, Margaret Reed, Gladys Reeves, Jane Ritchie, Sonja Rogers, Miriam Sambrook, Brenda Scantlebury, Jean Stead, Heather Stephens, Amanda Stock, Luke Stock, Tobias Stock, Win Triniman, Yvonne Walker, Meriel Ward, Norma Williams, Jan Williamson, Mary Wills.

 The wooden pole which holds the tapestry was made by Peter Marshall, a villager.